ubc-library-rc/gephi-palladio/08_Gephi_hands_on_activity.md

 Gephi has 3 main screens:

-1.Overview: where we can explore the graph visually
+**1. Overview:**where we can explore the graph visually

-2.Data Laboratory: provides an "Excel" table view of the data in network
+**2. Data Laboratory:** provides an "Excel" table view of the data in network

-3.Preview: where we polish the visualization before exporting it as a pictue or pdf
+**3. Preview:** where we polish the visualization before exporting it as a pictue or pdf

 What we see here is the Overview.